Frequently Asked Questions

-Each tour will have two or more ride leaders, as well as support staff.
+Each tour will have three or more ride leaders, as well as support staff.
 The support vehicle (SAG wagon) will contain bike maintenance equipment needed for basic roadside or trailhead assistance. extra water to re-fill your water bottles or camelbacks, and energy bars.
-The SAG will also carry anything you want to bring but can't keep on your bike, along with any purchases you might make at our stops in Palisade and Fruita.
+The SAG will also carry anything you want to bring but can't keep on your bike, along with any purchases you might make at our stops.

 What about inclement weather?

 Obviously, we can’t control the weather but we will do our best to ride during the best time of the day, making adjustments when possible.
 There will be opportunities for fun and cultural experiences if the weather dampens our day.

 For our Colorado trip you are responsible for airfare, car rental, hotel accommodations (we have a room block with discounted rate), parking fee at hotel (if you bring or rent a car), bike rental, shipping fee if bringing your own bike, 2 dinners (Mountain Biking Tour).